Hydrological model: Numeric methods

 Many real-world mathematical models are too complex to meet the simplifying assumptions required for an analytic solution.
 In these cases, the modeler develops a numerical solution that approximates the exact solution.
 Solution techniques include the finite-difference and finite-element methods, among many others.

 Specialized software may also be used to solve sets of equations using a graphical user interface and complex code, such that the solutions are obtained relatively rapidly and the program may be operated by a layperson or an end user without a deep knowledge of the system.
 There are model software packages for hundreds of hydrologic purposes, such as surface water flow, nutrient transport and fate, and groundwater flow.

-Commonly used numerical models include SWAT, MODFLOW, FEFLOW, MIKE SHE, and WEAP.
+Commonly used numerical models include SWAT, MODFLOW, FEFLOW, PORFLOW, MIKE SHE, and WEAP.

 Model calibration and evaluation

 Physical models use parameters to characterize the unique aspects of the system being studied.
 These parameters can be obtained using laboratory and field studies, or estimated by finding the best correspondence between observed and modelled behavior.
 Between neighbouring catchments which have physical and hydrological similarities, the model parameters varies smoothly suggesting the spatial transferability of parameters.

 Model evaluation is used to determine the ability of the calibrated model to meet the needs of the modeler.
 A commonly used measure of hydrologic model fit is the Nash-Sutcliffe efficiency coefficient.